Cortical-interactome/scLRSomatoDev/README.md

 * Download the required Data available on [Zenodo](inc).
     + Ddownload the data.zip and "extract here" within the the scLRSomatoDev folder.

-* Before started files in your scLRSomatoDev folder shoud look like this :
+* Before started, files in your scLRSomatoDev folder shoud look like this :

   <p align="center">
   <br>